Neolithic Long Barrow

 Looking north over the western end of Willerby Wold long barrow, visible as the slightly darker patch of grass.

-There is very little to see on this site now as the long barrow and the surrounding later round barrows have been badly ploughed over the years.
-However if you stand at the bend in the road (see map) with the field boundary in front of you then the east end of the long barrow can just about be made out in the field to the right although there are the low remains of a bowl barrow between it and the road.
-To the left of the boundary there are a couple of low round barrows recorded by Canon Greenwell but unexcavated.
+There is very little to see at this site now as the long barrow and the surrounding later round barrows have been badly ploughed down over the years.
+However if you stand at the bend in the road (see map link above) with the field boundary in front of you then the east end of the long barrow can just about be made out in the field to the right although there are the low remains of a bowl barrow between it and the road.
+To the left of the boundary there are a couple of low round barrows recorded by the antiquarian Canon Greenwell in the 19th century but unexcavated.
 The large mound that can be seen on the horizon to the south west is Prior Moor barrow.

 Back to Map | Home | Full Glossary | Links | Email: firstname.lastname@example.org